Getting Set Up on Aiming.pro

 Welcome to Aiming.Pro.
-This guide will help you to get ready to for rapid aim practice and improvement.
+This guide will help you get ready for aim practice and rapid improvement.

 Press Windows key + i then type graphics settings and make sure chrome is set to dedicated graphics

 We don’t mind if people use Adblocker, even if it does mean we lose some cents and pennies.
 However, some adblockers interfere with the training environment loading.
 So if you’re experiencing any loading issues you could try turning adblocker off and seeing if it resolves the problem.

 Matching sensitivity to your main game is crucial to get the most benefit from aim training.

 Go to Sensitivity in the side nav to get set up

 Read this if you’d like to understand more about sensitivity, DPI and CM per 360.